*This post may contain affiliate links. Read more »

 ⏰Light-speed: It's faster to make that most bulgogi recipes, because I cook the seitan directly in the marinade.
 This makes it a clear winner when you want to get a meal together quickly.

-✊Vegan AF: Unlike regular bulgogi it also (duhhhh...) doesn't contain any dead animals.
-The cows will thank you.
+✊Vegan AF: Unlike regular bulgogi it (duhhhh...) doesn't contain any dead animals.
+Like they do when you make any of my vegan recipes, the cows will thank you.
 It's nice to be nice to cows and not kill them.
 Especially when you can have bulgogi that is just as tender and flavorful made out of trees, leaves, and whatever else us vegans eat...

-- Seitan- I use my own process for seitan that I use in this recipe, because I really think it has better texture and flavor than anything available on the market.
-You can still get away with using store-bought seitan, or replace it in this recipe with smashed pieces of canned young green jackfruit, or chunks of roasted tofu.
-Both of those tweaks make this recipe completely gluten free too.
+You can still get away with using store-bought seitan, or replace it in this recipe with smashed pieces of canned young green jackfruit (like I use in my adobong sitaw), or chunks of roasted tofu.
+Both of those tweaks make this recipe completely gluten-free too.

 you can find the complete list of all ingredients along with their exact quantities on the recipe card below.